sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 pg 103: "Thereupon Yaou [Yahou] commanded He and Ho, in accordance with the wide heavens, to calculate and movements and appearances of the sun, the moon, the reverent delineate the stars, and the zodiacal spaces; and to deliver respectfully the seasons to the people."
 The necessity, soon after the flood, of finding anew the four direc- tions and learning anew the movements of the sun and the moon, of delineating the zodiacal signs, of compiling the calendar, of inform- ing the population of China of the sequence of the seasons, creates the impression that during the catastrophe the orbit of the earth and the year, the inclination of the axis and the seasons, the orbit of the moon and the month, changed.
 We are not told what caused the cataclysm, but it is written in ancient annals that during the reign of Yahou “a brilliant star issued from the constellation Yin.”

+pg 103: The story of the deluge of Noah has its parallel in a Chinese tradition about a universal flood in prehistoric times, in the days of Fo-hi, who alone of all the country was saved.

 The flood of Yahou is sometimes regarded as simultaneous with the flood of Ogyges.

+The flood of Ogyges did not occur in the third millennium, but in the middle of the second millennium before this era.
 In the section entitled “The Floods of Deucalion and Ogyges,” the synchronism of these devastations with the catastrophes of the days of Moses and Joshua will be demonstrated and supported by ancient and chrono- logical sources.

+When we summarize what has been told about the time of Yahou, we have the following data: the sun did not set for a number of days, 104 the forests were set on fire, vermin filled the country, a high wave reaching the sky poured over the face of the land and swept water over the mountain peaks and filled the valleys for many years; in the days of Yahou the four quarters of the heaven were established anew, and observations of the duration of the year and month and of the order of the seasons were made.
+The history of China in the period before this catastrophe is quite obliterated.

 ### p1 Chapter 5: Sun Changing Trajectory